iovisor/iovisor-ovn/ARCHITECTURE.md

 ```

-## politod
+## daemon

-Polito Daemon is the running daemon that coordinates all other modules.
+Daemon is the running daemon that coordinates all other modules.

 ##  bpf